Jethet/wiki-hh/Git-GitHub-Terminal/gitCommands.md

 `git remote set-url <remote_name> <remote_url>`

+### Renaming repository
+In the **remote repository**, go to Settings and change the name of the repo in the input field where you see the existing name; click Rename and the change has been made.
+Now you have to change the name of the **local repository**: change the folder name in your local files or in VSC (right-click on the name and change it).
+After you have changed it, check if it is exactly the same as the name of the remote repo.
+Then go to the remote and copy the url of the remote repo.
+In your terminal, use the `git remote set-url` as follows:

+`git remote set-url origin <new_url>`

 ### Solving conflicts
 This will check out their file if you know yours is incorrect:   `git checkout --theirs /path-to/conflict-file`
 This will check out your file if you know the one in the repo is outdated:   `git checkout --ours /path-to/conflict-file`